nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 Name of Borrower: Sally
 Borrow Duration: 2021-03-29 to 2021-04-01
 ```
-If there are no items have been borrowed from the inventory, the `list -cb` command will return:
+If there are no items have been borrowed from the inventory, the `listcb` command will return:
 ```
 > listcb
 There are no items in the inventory being borrowed.